Q: May I submit a resume for grading instead of an Examining/Employment Application (CMS100)?

 Open competitive grades remain on the list for 12 months; promotional grades are valid

-for three years.
+for six years as of July 2013.
 Your name will be removed from the eligibility list if you fail to respond

 to an invitation for interview (referral), or if you waive or decline two referrals.